-It costs approximately AU$88,000 a year to provide health and residential care for a person living with dementia in Australia, according to new research led by […]
+It costs approximately $88,000 a year to provide health and residential care for a person living with dementia in Australia, according to new research led by […]

 Flinders Rural Health SA is embarking on an ambitious research project to bring art and music therapy to aged-care homes in regional areas of Australia.
 The […]